Ren Wei (footballer)

-Ren Wei (任威 (任威, Rén Wēi); born 9 April 1997) is a Chinese footballer currently playing as a midfielder for Guangxi Hengchen.
+Ren Wei (任威 (任威, Rén Wēi); born 9 April 1997) is a Chinese footballer currently playing as a midfielder.

 Club career

 Ren Wei was promoted to the senior team of Hebei China Fortune within the 2019 Chinese Super League season and would make his debut in a league game on 1 December 2019 against Wuhan Zall in a 2-1 victory.